Determining evolutionary equations from a single passive boundary observation

 We first consider the case of thermoacoustic and photoacoustic tomography (TAT/PAT), which corresponds to taking \(n=3\), \(\sigma\equiv 1\), and \(h\equiv 0\) in \eqref{eq:1}:

-We assume that the source \(f\) and the inhomogeneity \(1-c\) are compactly supported in a bounded Lipschitz domain \(\Omega\subset\mathbb R^3\) with connected exterior, and that \(c\) is uniformly positive and bounded in \(\Omega\):

-for some constants \(c_-,c_+>0\).
 In this setting, the boundary observation dataset is the Cauchy data pair \(\bigl(u,\partial_\nu u\bigr)\) on \(\partial\Omega\times\mathbb R_+\), in agreement with \eqref{eq:2}.
-The inverse problem is therefore to recover the source \(f\) and the sound speed \(c\) inside \(\Omega\) from this single passive boundary observation--precisely the open problem posed in \cite{Uhlmann2019}.
+The inverse problem is therefore to recover the source \(f\) and the sound speed \(c\) inside \(\Omega\) from this single passive boundary observation -- precisely the open problem posed in \cite{Uhlmann2019}.
 For technical convenience, after a harmless translation and scaling, we work with the reference cube

-For the arguments developed later, let \(L:=\operatorname{diam}(\Omega)\).
-By a rigid motion and a harmless rescaling that depends only on \(L\), we may assume without loss of generality that